lunacookies/minic/README.md

 ## minic

-maybe a tiny c-ish language? written in C99
+maybe a tiny c-ish language? written in C99 … or Rust apparently now